Prazma/zetal/README.md

 ***

 ### Purpose
-M.O.C.H.I is an AI project by **Alpha Company** hosted by **Prazma**.
+Z.E.T.A.L is an AI project by **Alpha Company** hosted by **Prazma**.
 M.O.C.H.I will learn many OS and UI programs to operate tasks.
-M.O.C.H.I can be used in almost all businesses and households.
+Z.E.T.A.L can be used in almost all businesses and households.

 ### Version
 * The Current Version is : Proc2 BETA